jmeischner/alfred-bear-daily-log/ReadMe.md

 With the *Panic Mode* theme it could look like
 ![Screenshot](https://github.com/jmeischner/alfred-bear-daily-log/blob/public/screenshot.png?raw=true)

-## Possible Placeholder
+## Possible Placeholders
+- today
+- next
-- lastWorkday
+- last

 # Installation
 Clone or download this repository and put it e.g. into your *bearTemplateDirectory* - `~/.bear-templates` - which is usually the place where your *bearTemplateIndex* - `index.yml` - file is located.